ingegniamo/l10n-italy-mig/l10n_it_account_stamp/README.rst

 **English**

-This module adds Italian Tax Stamp support in invoices and receipts.
+This module adds Italian Stamp Duty support in invoices and receipts.

 **Table of contents**